-“But why do you want to go to Russia?”
-Our answers varied, depending upon the audience: Because it is a very old country; Because John loves Russian literature; Because it is our 30th anniversary, and we want to do something amazing.”
-I assured the curious friends.
+“Why Russia?”
+Our response varied, depending upon the audience: Because it is a very old country; Because John loves Russian literature; Because it is our 30th anniversary, and we want to do something amazing.
+Not to worry.
 We’d be going on a cruise.
 Three meals a day, interpreters, a soft bed with clean sheets and flushing toilets.
 A comfortable but small cabin in which we would be able to pivot from shower to sink to toilette.
-In fact, I felt a traitor.
+The truth is I felt like a traitor to my strongly held belief.
 Serious travelers do NOT go on cruises.
+Serious travelers explore, lose themselves in foreign lands.

 The next morning we met a guide for a tour of the subway.
 For tourists in New York or Chicago, a subway is a necessity, not a destination.
 In Moscow, the subway is one of Fodor’s ten top places.
 Each station contains 1930’s-era décor: bronze castings of laborers, backlighted stained glass, gold-gilded baroque ceilings and chandeliers heavy with light.
 The mosaic ceilings celebrate agriculture and labor, welders, scientists, milkmaids dancing in fields of wheat, and Vladimir Lenin.